trozware/troznet/_posts/2014-03-25-email-clients-for-mac-ios.md

 guid: /?p=613
 permalink: /email-clients-for-mac-ios/
 tags:
-  - Email
+  - email
-  - Mac
+  - mac
-  - iOS
+  - ios
 ---
 Some people are moving away from email, but for me, it remains the best way to communicate online.
 I get to keep a record of conversations and the attached files are with the text so I can always see the context.